Skip to content

 75

 Plausible outperforms Google Tag Manager in 5 of 7 categories, with a stronger composite score (75 vs 73).
-Google Tag Manager leads in accessibility.
+Google Tag Manager leads in security.

 When to choose Google Tag Manager

-Choose Google Tag Manager when your primary concern is accessibility.
+Choose Google Tag Manager when your primary concern is security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose Plausible